publicsamples/Modular/README.md

 # Modular Sample Library

-A large Collection of sounds from a modular synthesiser configurations.
+A large Collection of sounds from a modular synthesiser.

 -   **Formats:** EXS24, Kontakt, NN-XT